 Nebulosity

-Main Index Sky-Glow Analysis The Sky-Glow Story (Evolving Sky-Glow) The New Sky-Glow Spectra
+Main Index Sky-Glow Analysis The (Evolving) Sky-Glow Story The New Sky-Glow Spectra

-Digital Sensors & LPR filters Part1 Lighting Laws Reflected-vs-Direct Up-Light
+Digital Sensors & LPR filters Part1 Nema-Tags Lighting Laws Reflected-vs-Direct Up-Light

 Spectral Features in Sky-Glow

-Over decades of lighting innovations by lighting companies, today's urban night sky appears to be the most contaminated in history.
-Here’s a short YouTube video showing the approximate timeline for evolving North American sky-glow: "Sky-glow Emissions Through the Decades".
+Over decades of lighting innovations by lighting companies, today's urban night sky is the most contaminated in history.
+Here’s a short video showing the approximate timeline for the evolving spectral features in North American sky-glow:

-Currently, four different types of outdoor lamps are extensively and concurrently utilized in most North American towns and cities.
-More than four are utilized in some parts of Asia, Europe and the Middle-East.
+Today, 4 different types of outdoor lamps are used extensively in most North American towns and cities.
+More than 4 are utilized in Tucson, Arizona, in some parts of Asia, Europe and the Middle-East.

 Clear Nights

-Night-sky shooting conditions can be splendid when the sky is absolutely clear and dry.
-Near the big cities or their suburbs, a sky-shooter generally needs to pay attention to the blue spectral features (emission lines or bands) in sky-glow.
-This is because shorter (blue) wavelengths scatter more easily than longer (red) wavelengths in excellent conditions.
-However, examining how light behaves spectrally in our atmosphere, one should realize that bluer wavelengths get scattered-out closer to their sources while orange and red wavelengths penetrate deeper into the atmosphere.
-This means that as light escapes from a city, its sky-glow becomes reddened.
+Night-sky shooting or observing conditions can be splendid when the sky is absolutely clear and dry.
+Near the big cities and their suburbs, one generally needs to pay attention to blue spectral features (emissions or bands).
+That's because shorter (blue) wavelengths scatter more easily than longer (red) wavelengths in excellent conditions.
+However, examining how light behaves spectrally in our atmosphere, one should be aware that bluer wavelengths get scattered-out closer to their sources while orange and red wavelengths penetrate deeper into a clear atmosphere.
+This means that sky-glow becomes reddened as it escapes a city.

-Although the spectrum of sky-glow can differ from one area to another, from one night to another (due to sky conditions), as well as due to the distance from light sources, the spectral features in sky-glow are virtually the same; just their weights appear a little differently.
+Although the spectrum of sky-glow can differ from one area to another, from one night to another due to sky conditions, as well as due to the distance from light sources, the spectral features in sky-glow are virtually the same; just their weights can appear different, sometimes vastly different.

 Clear Night Sky-Glow in the year 2020

-Clear-night spectra for three diverse locations for the year 2020 are shown above.
-The sky-glow spectrum today contains features from a number of light sources as well as natural sources (airglow), contributing to the same lines or bands over each city.
-However, the weights (or the brightness) of each feature can differ.
+Clear-night spectra for the year 2020 are shown above for three diverse locations.
+The sky-glow spectrum today contains features from a number of light sources and natural sources (airglow) contributing to the same lines or bands over each city.
+However, the weights (or brightness) of each feature can differ.
 Most of these features, but not all, are clustered in parts of the spectrum that can be filtered out.

 Which LPR Filter?

-As shown in some detail in the "Why we use light-pollution filters" article, the most important visual nebula emissions are just three lines in the blue-green part of the spectrum near 500 nm.
-Add one more important nebula line (at least) in the red of the spectrum for photography, and you have all the essential nebula emissions.
+As shown in some detail in "Why We Use Light-Pollution Filters", the most important visual nebula emissions are just three lines in the blue-green part of the spectrum.
+Add one more important photographic nebula line (at least) in the deep red end of the spectrum and you have all the essential nebula emissions.

-The 2018 clear night sky-glow for Loas Angeles, California
+The 2018 clear night sky-glow for Los Angeles, California

-Here is the clear-night sky-glow for Los Angeles, California, in 2018.
-The regions marked as "Blocked" on the top are the areas of the spectrum where broadband or narrowband LPR filters attempt to eliminate.
-The green "Passed" regions are the areas transmitted by the filters.
+Above is the clear-night sky-glow for Los Angeles, California, in 2018.
+The regions marked "Blocked" on the top are the areas of the spectrum where broadband or narrowband LPR filters attempt to eliminate.
+The "Passed" regions in green text are the areas transmitted by the filters.

 Broadband type Filters

-Broadband filters can be considered as general purpose contrast boosting nebula filters that can always be used visually and for astro-imaging.
-Like the name implies, these filters transmit a fairly wide blue-green window in the spectrum and are also made to transmit red wavelengths above 640 nm allowing the strong Hα emission nebula line through.
+Broadband filters can be considered as general purpose contrast boosting nebula filters that can always be used visually and for imaging.
+Like the name implies, these filters transmit a fairly wide blue-green window in the spectrum and are also made to transmit red wavelengths above 640 nm allowing the strong red Hα emission line of the nebulae through.

 Most broadband filters offered today increase the visual contrast of deep-sky objects slightly, sometimes marginally.
-These filters are more rewarding when utilized for astrophotography.
-This was, and is, due to a fortunate marriage of filter transmission and digital sensitivity (minus the stock hot-mirror filter), producing a desired window through which all nebulae can be imaged in their splendid colors.
+These "broad-band" type filters are more rewarding when used with astrophotography.

 The uplight spectrum of Cornwall Onario vs Svbony transmisioon curve

-Shown above, the up-light (overcast) 2020 spectrum for the small city of Cornwall, Ontario, Canada, acts as a backdrop for the spectral transmission curve of a broadband clip-in filter.
-Although this Svbony filter for Canon EOS bodies is a relatively new filter, its classic "broadband" profile has a standard transmission outline for such filters.
+Above, the up-light (overcast) 2020 spectrum for the small city of Cornwall, Ontario, Canada, acts as the backdrop for the spectral transmission curve of a broadband filter.
+Although this Svbony filter is relatively new, offered in the last decade, its classic "broadband" profile has a standard transmission outline for broadband filters.
 The most important nebula emissions are marked as vertical lines in their approximate color.

 Svbony filter against stock & modded DSLR

-The spectral transmission curve of the Svbony broadband filter clip-in from the previous illustration (in yellow) is inserted here with the transmission curves for a typical stock filtered camera (in blue) versus an astro-modified filtered body (in red).
-The hatched areas are the effective red channel responses.
-Very litle is registered with stock cameras (blue hatched area), a great deal more is registered for astro-modified bodies (red hatched area).
+The spectral transmission curve of the Svbony broadband filter from the previous illustration (in yellow) is inserted here with the transmission curves for a typical stock filtered camera (blue outline) versus an astro-modified filtered body (red outline).
+The hatched areas are the "effective" red channel responses.
+Very little is registered with stock cameras (blue hatched area), a great deal more is registered for astro-modified bodies (red hatched area).

 Narrowband type Filters

 Narrowband filters transmit a narrower blue-green window.
-Filters in this class were conceived for visual work with severe sky-glow or for spotting very faint nebulae from mildly polluted skies.
-They were initially designed to transmit only the three visual nebula lines and are still primarily sold and bought in order to observe emission and planetary nebulae.
-However, many companies have also designed these filters to transmit the deep red Hα line recently, thus making them very valuable for astro-imaging in bright urban settings.
+They were initially designed to transmit only the three visual nebula lines and are still primarily sold and bought for observing emission and planetary nebulae.
+However, many companies have also designed Narrowband filters to transmit the deep red Hα line, thus making them very valuable for astro-imaging in bright urban settings.

 Line type Filters

-Rounding up the classic nebula filter types, the "Line LPR filters", like their name implies, transmit a narrow band about either the O-III or Hβ lines.
+Rounding up the classic LPR filter types, the "Line" filters transmit a narrow band about either the O-III or Hβ lines.
 Although they are only useful on the two types of gaseous nebulae, they remain somewhat popular with die-hard planetary and faint nebula hunters.
 Using these filters to spot or photograph galaxies, star clusters or reflection nebulae will prove particularly disappointing since their rejection of a large part of the spectrum makes them unsuitable to shoot or observe any object other than a nebula.

 Astronomik-vs-Modern Up-light

-The transmission curves for three filters made by Astronomik are plotted here against the 2020 up-light for Cornwall, Ontario in Canada.
+The transmission curves for three filters made by Astronomik are plotted above against the 2020 up-light for Cornwall, Ontario, Canada.
 The filters are: Astronomik's CLS in yellow (a wide Broadband filter); the UHC-E in green (a narrowband and comet filter); and the O-III in orange (a line filter).
 The Astronomik CLS-CCD filter is similar to the CLS (in yellow) except for an added cutout at 700 nm to eliminate NIR wavelengths.

 Let's look at the most modern of LPR filters offered in this century by a slew of filter makers, ostensibly after the arrival and bourgeoning popularity of digital cameras.

-The "multi-band" says it all; instead of a dual band-pass, as for the broadband or modern narrowband filters, multi-band filters transmit more than two regions of the spectrum.
+Instead of a dual band-pass, like broadband or modern narrowband filters have, "multi-band" filters transmit more than two regions of the spectrum.
 Their general aim is to block some well known and notorious emission lines in sky-glow.
 These types of filters rarely list whether they are designed for a stock or modified camera in their description.
-The main thing to remember is that a "stock" DSLR will have the internal UV/IR-cut filter intact whereas a modified DSLR, the stock hot-mirror has been removed or replaced.
+The main thing to remember is that a "stock" DSLR will have the internal UV/IR-cut filter intact, whereas a modified DSLR, the stock hot-mirror has been removed or replaced.

 Optolong L-Pro-vs-Modern Up-light

-The multi-band Optolong L-Pro filter, shown above, attempts to block some of the classic and notorious mercury (marked as Hg) and sodium (marked as Na) features still present in modern sky-glow.
+The multi-band Optolong L-Pro filter, shown above, attempts to block some of the classic and notorious mercury (marked as Hg) and sodium (marked as Na) features still present in the 2020 sky-glow above.
 The transmission curve for the filter is shown in white against the 2020 up-light for the small city of Cornwall, Ontario, Canada.

 Numerous of these types of filters are offered today.
-An assortment of at least four different multi-band filters are made by one company alone.
+An assortment of at least four different multi-band filters are made by one company alone (IDAS filters).
 Some filters in this class are:

 - The Optolong L-Pro;